Supporting Physics Teaching

 SPT can be used by individual teachers as a self-training resource.
 Log onto our teacher discussion forum Talkphysics and find the SPT: downloads and announcements group for support on using the resources and online discussions.

 SPT for CPD

 Evolution of SPT

 The project started in 2002 with six groups of teachers of the sciences, each led by a university-based teacher educator.
-These teams created, tested and developed the materials.
+To find out more, visit www.stimulatingphysics.org/teacher-support-resources.htm.
 Since then, former teacher and teacher trainer Ian Lawrence has curated the resources, organising, editing and updating them.
 They continue to develop.